 There are a few ways to avoid diworsification either as a business or as an investor.
 The first thing you have to ask yourself, whether you are a business or an investor building a portfolio, is what are the advantages of making a particular acquisition.
-To avoid diworsification you need to make sure that every acquisition you are making has a strong reason, and investment thesis behind.
+To avoid diworsification you need to make sure that every acquisition you are making has a strong reason and investment thesis behind it.

 How to avoid diworsification in business?

 Businesses should be extremely cautious when they conduct M&A. M&A has costs, and integrating operations are also costly.
 It is important to understand how the integration will be done, either vertically or horizontally.
 Another key aspect is synergies.
 In short, how will the M&A affect the costs and the potential profits of the business?

 Businesses need to make sure that the M&A and integration costs are lower than the potential profits.
 It should also be considered the cost reduction through synergies generated over a period of time.

 When it comes to your own portfolio, you need to make sure you know the exact reasons why you are adding a new holding.
 It is also important to understand how this new investment will behave in relation to your existing portfolio.
 Diversification into assets with positive correlations is basically diworsification.
 Keep this in mind in order to avoid diworsifying your portfolio.

 How to fix diworsification in investments?

 The best way to fix diworsification is to sell your position.
 When you make a mistake make sure you fix it right away.
 It may be costly, and you may end up losing some money.
 However, whenever you encounter a mistake it is always wise to fix it as soon as you can.
 Make sure you learn from it so that you can avoid it in the future.